- Bai Hua She She Cao

-Oldenlandia diffusa is an herb found in East Asia and Southern China.
-It is used in traditional Chinese medicine for the treatment of liver diseases, snake bite and tumors.
-Laboratory studies suggest that this herb may inhibit the growth of cancer cells and kill them by causing apoptosis (programmed cell death), and by stimulating the immune system to destroy or engulf tumor cells.
+O. diffusa is an herb found in East Asia and Southern China.
+It is used in traditional Chinese medicine for the treatment of liver diseases, snake bites, and tumors.
+Laboratory studies suggest that this herb may inhibit the growth of cancer cells and kill them by causing programmed cell death and by stimulating the immune system to destroy or engulf tumor cells.
 Studies show that certain chemicals found in the herb help lower cholesterol in mice and have anti-inflammatory effects in mice with rheumatoid arthritis.

 More research is necessary to confirm whether this herb can be used safely and effectively for any condition in humans.

 There are no data to support this claim.

 Several lab and animal studies have shown that Oldenlandia diffusa has anticancer effects.
 Human data are lacking.

 - Snake bite

 Although traditionally used to treat snake bite, there are no studies to back this claim.